 Further, 35% of all search traffic is local according to an estimate in a 2017 ReviewTrackers’ study.
 Without local SEO, your business could be losing out on a significant amount of traffic.

-To optimize Google My Business, ensure that you:
+To optimize your Business Profile on Google, ensure that you:

 Getting your customers to write glowing reviews for your business doesn’t just optimize your Google My Business presence; it also encourages more local customers to buy from you.
 BrightLocal’s 2017 Local Consumer Review Survey reveals that 85% of customers believe online reviews as much as personal recommendations.